penn-wonderlab/penn-wonderlab.github.io/_projects/social-media.md

 ---
-title: Social Media for Networked Scholarship
+title: Social Media and Networked Scholarship
 image:
 description: |
   How academics use social media in scholarly settings?